ensdomains/docs/ens-improvement-proposals/ens-l2-offchain.md

 If you use other libraries or custom integration, you have to add the support on your own.
 So please read each specification and support accordingly or contact the ENS team for help.

-## Dapps and wallets issuing subdomains on Layer 2 / offchain
+## Steps required for Dapps and wallets to issue subdomains offchain

 If you wish to issue subdomains using offchain data storage, please follow [offchain resolver](https://github.com/ensdomains/offchain-resolver) as a reference point.
 The example uses a flat file as a data source but can easily be replaced with database calls.